-Here's where our 10-day road trip from Texas through New Mexico, Arizona, and Colorado began.
-The journey that changed my (and I hope John's) life started with an 8 1/2 hour drive from Dallas to Carlsbad Caverns National Park.
+Here's where our 10-day road trip from Texas through New Mexico, Arizona, and Colorado began: The journey that changed my (and I hope John's) life started with an 8 1/2 hour drive from Dallas to Carlsbad Caverns National Park.

 After a night under the stars at a last-minute camp site outside of the park, we hopped back on the road early the next morning.
-On the way to Tonto National Forrest, we stopped in El Paso, Texas for a meal at the famous Rosa's Cantina.
+On the way to Tonto National Forrest, we stopped in El Paso, Texas, for a meal at the famous Rosa's Cantina.
 Rosa's was definitely worth going out of our way.
 We finished the seven-hour drive to Tonto National Forest after gorging ourselves with burritos.

 This forest was absolutely beautiful to drive through.
 The diversity of the land ranged from cacti to lakes to a wooded forest.
 The camp site we chose was perfect.
-We chose a spot right near Flowing Springs.
-This was wonderful, because we could let the dog run around and play in the water.
-We were also able to park the car close enough that we didn't have to pack everything to our campsite.
-We woke up early the next morning and took a nice dip in the creek before heading to the main attraction of our trip: The Grand Canyon.
+We chose a wonderful spot near Flowing Springs.
+We were able to let the dog run and play in the water and were also close enough to the car that we didn't have to pack everything to our campsite.
+We woke up early the next morning and took a nice dip in the creek before heading to the primary destination of our trip: The Grand Canyon.

 When we got to the Grand Canyon National Park we walked the Rim Trail for a couple of miles and had a great time exploring around with our dog.
-We started right by Mather Point and walked down to the Hermit's Rest.
+We started by Mather Point and walked down to the Hermit's Rest.
 The trail itself was quite crowded and was hard to walk with the dog, but we were able to walk off the trails and really hang over the edge of the canyon.
 This was so much better than walking along the trail, but it was a little dangerous.